 The deal with Aetna includes coverage for Interpace's ThyGenX oncogene panel and ThyraMir microRNA gene expression classifier.

 The test is now covered by Premera Blue Cross, a regional health plan with more than 2 million members located primarily in Washington, Oregon, and Alaska.

 The company raised net proceeds of $12.2 million, which it will use for various purposes, including working capital and payment of legacy obligations.

-The company said it will use the proceeds for working capital, repayment of indebtedness, and general corporate purposes.
+The firm said it will use the proceeds for working capital, trade payables, payment of legacy obligations, and general corporate purposes.